 - Suggest destination visits to appropriate local social projects with direct or indirect benefits to the host community

-- We have a tiny office in the UK where we separate and recycle all waste, are largely paper-free and use 100 per cent recycled paper for the printing we are obliged to do.
+- We have a compact office in the UK where we separate and recycle all waste, are largely paper-free and use 100 per cent recycled paper for the printing we are obliged to do.

 - We choose not to print annual brochures and where printed literature is required by a guest for one reason or another, this is done on a print-on-demand basis only.